per-garden/imager/README.md

 # Tests

 We use rspec for testing.
-To run all tests a Google Drive account must be accessible and contain a test directory:
+To run all tests a Google Drive account must be accessible and contain a derctory named `test`:

 ```
 bundle exec rspec spec